Belgium taxes its residents on their worldwide income, irrespective of their nationality.

 Personal income tax (PIT) is calculated by determining the tax base and assessing the tax due on that base.
 Taxation is charged on a sliding scale to successive portions of net taxable income.
 For income year 2023, the federal tax rates range between nil and 50% (see below).

 The tax calculation contains two major components, notably the 'federal PIT' and the 'regional PIT'.
 Pursuant to the 6th Reform, the Belgian regions are now entitled to retain surcharges on 'reduced federal personal income taxation', and also grant tax reductions/tax credits.
 The tax liability may therefore differ (although slightly at this stage) depending on the region in which the residence of the taxpayer is located on the 1st of January of the respective tax year.

 Tax rates are the same for resident and non-resident taxpayers, but some deductions or tax rebates are only granted to non-residents, provided that they earn at least 75% of their worldwide professional income in Belgium.

 Tax brackets for income year 2023 are applicable to net taxable income after the deduction of social security charges and professional expenses.

 |Taxable income (EUR)||Rate (%)||Tax on bracket (EUR)||Cumulative tax (EUR)|

 Income from capital includes interest, dividends, or other forms of investment.

 Foreign interest and dividends collected abroad by resident taxpayers must be declared in their annual tax return for the net amount (after the deduction of the foreign tax withheld at source), and the flat-rate tax is paid on assessment.
-Please note that pursuant to an arrest of the European Court of Justice, communal taxes should no more be applied on these foreign interest and dividends.
+Please note that pursuant to a decision of the European Court of Justice, communal taxes should no more be applied on these foreign interest and dividends.

 Local income taxes